Google

 It offers you the possibility to change (or fix) small parts of a complex macro without the need to record it from scratch.

-You can run macros directly on startup by calling arb by
+You can run macros automatically at startup by using:

 arb --execute macroname your_database.arb